-Chrissie Hynde of the Pretenders recently published a new memoir (Reckless) recounting the crazy, harrowing and generally badass nature of her life.
-Because she is, if nothing else, an utter badass.
+Several years ago, Chrissie Hynde of the Pretenders published a memoir (Reckless) recounting the crazy, harrowing and generally badass nature of her life.
 Back in the ’70s, she left the hinterlands of Akron, Ohio to head to London.
 For a time, she wrote for the New Musical Express (the “NME,” for those of us who could get imported copies).
 For another time, she sold handbags on the streets and worked in a clothing store owned by Malcolm McLaren (who discovered the Sex Pistols).
 She nearly married Sid Vicious (didn’t we all).
 Chrissie was genuinely devoted to finding her tribe – and found it, in the form of Martin Chambers (drums), James Honeyman Scott (guitar) and Pete Farndon (bass).
 They formed the Pretenders, this mashup of a restless American and three Brits equally obsessed with music.

 Their first album was viciously in-your-face, a reflection, perhaps, of the trip Chrissie had taken to “the dark side” back in Ohio.
 Bikers, drugs, gang rape and lots more drama, all of which is recounted in the book.
 From the time of that breakout album onwards, she has remained unapologetic and defiant.
 Her influence can be seen in younger female artists from Alanis Morrisette to Pink to – god help me – Miley Cyrus.